BhavyaDevadas/CODTECH-Task1/README.md

--Name: BHAVYA D
+Name: BHAVYA D
--Company: CODTECH IT SOLUTIONS
+Company: CODTECH IT SOLUTIONS
--ID: CT04DS7822
+ID: CT04DS7822
--Domain: Web Developer
+Domain: Web Developer
--Duration: 4 Weeks from SEPTEMBER 15th,2024 to OCTOBER 15th,2024
+Duration: 4 Weeks from SEPTEMBER 15th,2024 to OCTOBER 15th,2024

 ## Overview of the Project